mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 > Beware of not putting a semi-colon at the end of the calls.

 Or, you can direct call using the `EXEC` command.
-No need to pass the the value of `CommandType.StoredProcedure`.
+No need to pass the value of the `commandType` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())